-There are four steps to configuring your router.
-Click on the Next button to continue.
+There are four steps for configuring your router.
+Click on Next to continue.

-STEP 1: CHANGE YOUR DSL-2740B PASSWORD
+STEP 1: CHANGE YOUR DSL-2740R PASSWORD

-The default password is "admin", in order to secure your network, please modify the password.
-Note: Confirm Password must be same as "New Password".
-Of course, you can click on the Skip to ignore the step.
+The default password is admin.
+In order to secure your network, please modify the password.
+Note: The Confirm Password entry must be the same as that for New Password.
+Of course, you can click on Skip to ignore the step.